S-C-Johnston/NCMC-CIS_127/Final_Project/Part_3/final-part_3.md

 administrators to set logging and auditing policies on an entire domain at once.

+4. Event viewer -- What it says on the tin; it allows for detailed auditing of the binary log data reported from multiple sources within the system.

-4. Others outside the scope of this document which help to flesh out the toolset.
+5. Others outside the scope of this document which help to flesh out the toolset.

 Antivirus updates and scans